Puntland Maritime Police Force: Anti-piracy missions

 In June 2012, PMPF personnel met with communities on the Hafun seaboard and outlined plans for the latter's continued cooperation with the Force.
 A PMPF unit is also reportedly stationed in the area.

 In response to local reports that pirates were holding vessels that they had seized off of the coast of Bargaal, the PMPF were dispatched to the district on June 4, 2012, to begin security operations.
 Unidentified helicopters were subsequently reported to have been combing the littoral for the captured ships.
 Commander Farah indicated that the pirates boarded the docked vessels and fled the district for the Indian Ocean upon learning of the PMPF's presence.

 According to a Puntland government official, Puntland security forces launched an aerial assault on June 6, 2012, targeting a wanted pirate leader in the village of Bali Dhidid.
 Personnel aboard a helicopter fired on a house where pirate leader Isse Yuluh was believed to have been staying, possibly injuring him.
 Three vehicles were reportedly destroyed in the attack, but Yuluh managed to escape.

+On November 30, 2023, the Puntland maritime police force responded to a recent attempted pirate hijacking in the Gulf of Aden.
+Following this incident, patrols in the region under the leadership of Commander Abdullahi Mohamed Ahmed, have been significantly increased.
+Patrols have been doubled, and they operating on a 24-hour rotation to enhance security and deter pirate activities.

+Commander Abdullahi Mohamed Ahmed acknowledged the challenges faced by the maritime force, which extend beyond piracy.
+Despite initial success in dealing with pirate activities, recent developments, including the presence of militant groups like al-Shabab and IS (Islamic State), have added complexity to their mission.
+Consequently, the maritime force is now not only focused on combating piracy but also on addressing threats posed by these extremist groups.